How missionaries, an airstrip, MAF airplanes, a school, and a clinic are being used by God to change the ending for the Moi people

 Growing in Character

 “SLH is different.
-“Our focus is not only teaching academics, but we also focus on the character of the children,” added Melanie, who teaches 1st grade.
+“Our focus is not only teaching academics, but we also focus on the character of the children,” added Melani, who teaches 1st grade.

 The children have changed quite a bit since classes started in 2016.
 At first, they had a hard time obeying their teachers, and they had a hard time working together.
 But the classroom activities have helped the children learn to work together, and they’ve learned to respect and listen to their teachers.